The Parable of The Fossil

 “I know, sweetie.”

 “Because it did not want to learn what was important.
-It only wanted the here and now.
-It only wanted to feed.
-It thought someone else would do the real work, and it could live by taking what others made.”
+It cared only for the here and now.
+It wanted only to feed.
+It believed someone else would always perform the real work, and that it could survive by taking whatever others created.”

 “So it decided not to learn?”